Young Scientists

 Committee Purpose

-The Young Scientist Committee was formed at the 2005 Congress in Louisville Kentucky, by founding Chair Frank Peters, while Hans Maurer was president to support and promote the Young Scientist membership.
+The Young Scientist (YS) Committee was formed at the 2005 Congress in Louisville Kentucky, by founding Chair Frank Peters, while Hans Maurer was president to support and promote the Young Scientist membership.
 Since then, the YS membership has grown significantly and YS have become an integral part of the IATDMCT.
+The YS Committee brings together members from a wide geographic region, representing a diverse range of specialties.

 Benefits of membership: